 Head over to the official Microsoft documentation for more details and information about the Microsoft Teams usage report.

-The Teams usage report is useful if you want to get a quick overview of recent usage trends in your organization.
-But only viewing usage for the past 7, 30, or 90 days is limiting, and doesn’t necessarily paint an accurate picture of which teams are obsolete.
-It could be that a particular project has been put on hold for a month or two, with plans to pick things back up at some point in the future.
+The Teams usage report is helpful if you want to get a quick overview of recent usage trends in your organization.
+But only viewing usage for the past 7, 30, or 90 days is limiting and doesn’t necessarily paint an accurate picture of which teams are obsolete.
+For example, it could be that a particular project has been put on hold for a month or two, with plans to pick things back up at a future date.

 The other blind spot of the Teams usage report is that it only shows data for active users and channels.
 A truly obsolete team—one that’s been inactive for more than 90 days, for example—won’t be included in the report.
 That means you need to deduce which teams haven’t been included, ultimately resulting in more work (and guesswork) for IT.